cedar-policy/rfcs/text/0048-schema-annotations.md

 ## Summary

 Like Cedar policies, users may want to associate arbitrary, machine readable metadata with Schema objects.
-We solved this problem in Cedar Policies by allowing for *annotations*: arbitrary key/value pairs that are attachable to policies.
+We solved this problem in Cedar policies by allowing for *annotations*: arbitrary key/value pairs that are attachable to policies.
-This could be extended to Cedar Schemas, allowing users to attach attributes an entity type, common type, and action definitions.
+This could be extended to Cedar schemas, allowing users to attach attributes an entity type, common type, and action definitions.

 ## Basic example